-At least half a dozen firms offer graffiti tours.
+At least a dozen firms, including Tel Aviv municipality, offer graffiti tours.
 Moreover, some firms self-tour with their app.
-And I considered joining one of them for a while.
-But since traveling with kids can contain uncertainties, I decided at first to make a pilot family tour.
+And I considered joining a regular tour for a while.
+But since traveling with kids can contain uncertainties, I decided to make a pilot family tour.

-But when I started to research the subject, I found there is a lack of information.
+But when I started researching the subject, I found a lack of information.
 Many places mention the Florentin neighborhood, but there are no street names or suggested routes.

-After checking about twenty sites and reviewing several hundred photos, I was able to come up with half a dozen street names and created a circular route.
+After checking about twenty sites and reviewing several hundred photos, I devised half a dozen street names and created a loop route.

 Interactive map of the area:

-In many photos in this post, I deliberately included signs with street names.
-Moreover, I will write the names of the street we walked on (marked in bold) and nearby streets you should consider visiting.
+I deliberately included signs with street names in many photos in this post.
+Moreover, I will write the street names we walked on (marked in bold) and nearby streets you should consider visiting.
 And here is an interactive map from israelhiking.osm.org.il where the trail that we did is marked:

-You can find street art in many areas in Tel Aviv, but the Florentin neighborhood has the highest density of graffiti.
+You can find street art in many areas of Tel Aviv, but the Florentin neighborhood has the highest density of graffiti.